-James Sallis’ Drive mixes hard-boiled noir with literary fiction in this lean and intriguing read.
+James Sallis mixes hard-boiled noir with literary fiction in Drive, a lean and intriguing read.

 The plot weaves heist, mafia, revenge and noir elements with stunt driving and action sequences.
-The language isn’t challenging, but it is very neat – brief like Hemingway – and often surprisingly poetic.
+The language isn’t challenging, but it is very neat – staccato, like Hemingway’s – and often surprisingly poetic.

 This is a short book – at 191 pages and plenty of white space, it’s more a novella.
 The length is just right for the story, though with Sallis’s prose, it would be just as readable if it were longer.

-- Fight Club, by Chuck Palahniuk (life on the edge, charismatic criminals)
+- Fight Club (life on the edge, charismatic criminals)

 - The Big Sleep (noir, crime)